zoetyu/workshop-ws-04-30-cool-apis/README.md

         record={this.state.record}
         className="sound-wave"
         onStop={this.onStop}
-        strokeColor="#000000"
+        strokeColor="#000"
-        backgroundColor="#FF4081"
+        backgroundColor="#fff"
     />
 </div>
 ```

 Wait... what does this do?

-The `record` prop is a boolean indicating if the microphone should be recording or not. `className` should be familiar, that just allows us to target the component for styling. `onStop` is a function that is called when the microphone stops recording. `strokeColor` is the color of the sound wave, and `backgroundColor` is the color of the microphone area.
+The `record` prop is a boolean indicating if the microphone should be recording or not.
+This is something that `react-mic` created and something they take care of. `className` should be familiar, that just allows us to target the component for styling. `onStop` is a function that is called when the microphone stops recording. `strokeColor` is the color of the sound wave, and `backgroundColor` is the color of the microphone area.

 Once you paste that in, you'll probably be getting some linting errors, because our app has no state or methods.
 Let's fix that.